Provably Protecting Fine-Tuned LLMs from Training Data Extraction while Preserving Utility: Introduction

-\paragraph{Contributions.} \begin{enumerate} \item We introduce SpaRPS, a property capturing the sparsity of fine-tuning induced relative probability shifts, and show that fine-tuned models can be smoothed to satisfy it while preserving performance. \item We propose SCP-$\Delta_r$, a practical NAF-based defense that operates on relative probabilities and provably translates small NAF bounds into strong TDE guarantees, with minimal utility degradation compared to non-secure baselines and prior NAF-based methods. \item We demonstrate the first practical extraction attacks that succeed against existing NAF-protected LLMs, and show that SCP-$\Delta_r$ achieves substantially stronger empirical and theoretical resistance to these attacks. \end{enumerate}
+\paragraph{Contributions.} \begin{enumerate} \item We introduce SpaRPS, a property capturing the idealized sparsity structure of fine-tuning-induced relative probability shifts, and show that fine-tuned models can be smoothed to satisfy this property while preserving performance. \item We propose SCP-$\Delta_r$, a practical NAF-based defense that operates on relative probability distributions and enforces SpaRPS via base-model smoothing, achieving strong theoretical and empirical protection against TDE with minimal utility degradation. \item We establish the first formal connection between NAF guarantees and training data extraction resistance, showing that existing NAF-based methods may fail to meaningfully constrain TDE, while SCP-$\Delta_r$ yields dramatically smaller extraction bounds under standard assumptions. \item We demonstrate the first practical extraction attacks against NAF-based methods, and show that previously proposed methods remain practically vulnerable, whereas SCP-$\Delta_r$ achieves substantially stronger empirical and theoretical resistance to these attacks. \end{enumerate}

-In the remainder of the paper, we introduce the SpaRPS property and empirically test it.
-We then present SCP-$\Delta_r$ and derive provable guarantees linking CP-style algorithms to TDE.
+In the remainder of the paper, we first discuss relevant background on TDE and NAF.
+We then introduce the SpaRPS property and empirically study its applicability to LLMs.
+Next, we present SCP-$\Delta_r$ together with its smoothing mechanism for enforcing SpaRPS, and derive provable guarantees connecting CP-style algorithms to TDE.
 Finally, we evaluate SCP-$\Delta_r$ against existing NAF-based methods using both adaptive and non-adaptive extraction attacks.